| VIS(1) | General Commands Manual | VIS(1) |

 Because key mappings are always recursive, doing something like:

-will not work because it would enter an endless loop.
+:map! normal j 2jwill not work because it would enter an endless loop.
 Instead,

-uses pseudo keys referred to as key actions
+vis uses pseudo keys referred to as key actions

 which can be used to invoke a set of available editor functions.

-lists all currently active key bindings as
+:help lists all currently active key bindings as

 well as all available symbolic keys.